Before First Flight

 1:2 tlm and a serial baud rate of

-500 Hz refresh rate.
-The initial VTX tables download does take long - but is cached after that.
+500`` Hz refresh rate.
+The initial VTX tables download does take some time - but is cached after that.

 Done.
 Go Fly!